 At this stage, your ad should showcase the problem or desire in a way that prospects can connect with your story.
 Then, show them you know how they feel.
 Dramatize the solution until the prospect realizes just how badly he needs the solution.
 Finally, present your product as the ultimate solution to the problem.

 This approach to copywriting is also known as the Problem-Agitate-Solve approach used by Dan Kennedy.

 Prospect isn’t aware of anything.

 Schwartz says this is the most difficult one, and I’ll have to agree with him.
-Prospect at this stage of awareness doesn’t even realize that a problem or a desire exists, which often results in very thin ROI, if it even exists.
+Prospect at this stage of awareness doesn’t even realize that a problem or a desire exists.
+This often results in a very thin ROI, if it even exists.

 Basically, this job is as hard as explaining what a computer is to a chimpanzee.

 Just kidding.
 It’s not that hard, and it’s possible.
 Your ad should intrigue the audience with a shocking or unbelievable fact about the related topic.

 Once they start reading (or watching) slowly transition from a real problem behind the unbelievable fact to a solution.
 Finally, present your product as an ultimate solution.

 Here’s a great example, even though it’s not an ad;

 Your customers make purchasing decisions based on the information they have.
 Then, they can’t buy something based on information they don’t have, right?